-Int rodu uction 1 Ref ere nced Terms and Documents 3 ı.
-C ond lucting Business in a Fair, Honest, and Legal Manner 6 A. General Requirements 6 В. Statements about RECs and the Nature of Energy Received by Customers 8 C. Statements about Customer Savings and the Nature of Offers 9 1.
-General Requirements 2.
+Introd luction 1 Refer enced Terms and Documents 3 I. Con ducting Business in a Fair, Honest, and Legal Manner 6 A General Requirements 6 В .
+Statements about RECs and the Nature of Energy Received by Customers 8 C Statements about Customer Savings and the Nature of Offers 9 1.
+General Requirements 9 2.
 Savings Claims for Illinois Shines 11 3.
-Claims about Savings and the Nature of Offers for Illinois Solar for All 12 4.
-Disclosures about Community Solar Offers (both Illinois Shines and ILSFA) 13 D. Representations about Identity and Affiliates 13 1.
+Claims about Savings and the Nature of Offers for Illinois Solar for All 11 4.
+Disclosures about Community Solar Offers (both Illinois Shines and ILSFA) 12 D .
+Representations about Identity and Affiliates 1.
 General Requirements 13 2.
-Logos for Illinois Shines Approved Vendors, Designees, and Equity Eligible Contractors 14 3.
-Use of Other Logos and Utility Names 15 E. Use of Testimonials 16 F. Compliance with All Applicable Laws, Rules, Regulations, and Guidance 16 II.
-F Requ uirements for All Marketing Channels 17 III.
-Req uirements for Specific Marketing Channels 18 A. Requirements that Apply to All In-Person Marketing 18 1.
+Logos for Illinois Shines Approved Vendors, Designees, and Equity Eligible Cont ractors.14 3.
+Use of Other Logos and Utility Names 15 E. Use of Testimonials 15 F. Compliance with All Applicable Laws, Rules, Regulations, and Guidance II.
+Ree quirements for All Marketing Channels 17 III.
+Re III.
+Requirements for Specific Marketing Channels A Requirements that Apply to All In-Person Marketing 1.
 Identification 19 2.
 Criminal Background Checks 19 3.
-Door-to-Door Solicitations to Residential Dwellings 19 В. Requirements that Apply to Telemarketing 20 C. Requirements that Apply to Online Marketing, Email, and Social Media 21 IV.
-Rec quirements for Language Used in Solicitations 22 v. s Stan ndard Disclosure Forms and Requirements for Contract Execution 23 A. General Requirements 23 В. Requirements for Community Solar Offers when Specific Project is "To Be Determined" 26 1.
-Requirements for Illinois Shines "To Be Determined" Offers 2.
-Requirements for Illinois Solar for All "To Be Determined" Offers 27 C. Community Solar Subscription Assignments 29
+Door-to-Door Solicitations to Residential Dwellings 19 В .
+Requirements that Apply to Telemarketing 20 С .
+Requirements that Apply to Online Marketing, Email, and Social Media IV.
+Re equirements for Language Used in Solicitations 22 V. Sta Indard Disclosure Forms and Requirements for Contract Execution 23 A General Requirements 23 В .
+Requirements for Community Solar Offers when Specific Project is "To Be Determined" 1.
+Requirements for Illinois Shines "To Be Determined" Offers 26 2.
+Requirements for Illinois Solar for All "To Be Determined" Offers 27 С Community Solar Subscription Assignments

 VI.
-Sub bstantive Requirements for Program Offers 30 A. Substantive Requirements for Distributed Generation Projects 30 1.
-Illinois Shines DG Projects in Municipal Utility and Rural Electric Cooperative Territories 30 2.
-DG Projects Where a REC Incentive Payment Is Passed Through to the Customer 30 В. Substantive Requirements for Community Solar Projects 31 1.
-Insurance and Maintenance Requirements 31 2.
-Delayed Billing Notices and Payment Plans 31 Information Requirements when Community Solar Provider Manages Customer's Utility Account and Provides a Consolidated Bill 33 4.
-Single Bill Requirement for ILSFA Community Solar 33 VII .
-Sal les Agent Training 34 ssociation with Alternative Retail Electric Suppliers cords tomer Complaints, Designee Management, and Disciplinary Determinations ۸. d Process 40 A. Customer Complaints 40 В. Designee Management 41 Designee Management Plans Management of Designees that Use "To Be Determined" Disclosure Forms 42 C. Process for Consumer Protection Violations and Potential Violations 42 Informal Outreach and Notice of Potential Violation 42 2.
-Responses to Program Violations 43 3.
-Restricted Portal Access 46 4.
-Appeals 46 5.
-Publication 46 6.
-Referrals to Other Agencies 46 D. Consequences for Violations of Program Requirements 47 XI.
-Add ditional Requirements for Illinois Solar for All 52 A. Warranties, Maintenance, and System Removal (for ILSFA Distributed Generation) 52 В. Financial Requirements 53 C. Participant Data and Income Verification 54 XII .
-Coı onsumer Protection Initiatives from the 2024 Long-Term Plan 55 A. == 1.
-Funding Eligibility and Other Limitations on Claims
+Sub stantive Requirements for Program Offers .30 A. Substantive Requirements for Distributed Generation Projects 30 1.
+Illinois Shines DG Projects in Municipal Utility and Rural Electric Cooperative Territories ;30 2.
+DG Projects Where a REC Incentive Payment Is Passed Through to the Customer .30 Β. Substantive Requirements for Community Solar Projects 31 1.
+Insurance and Maintenance Requirements .31 2.
+Delayed Billing Notices and Payment Plans .31 3.
+Information Requirements when Community Solar Provider Manages Customer's Utility Account and Provides a Consolidated Bill .33 4.
+Single Bill Requirement for ILSFA Community Solar .33 VII.
+Sal es Agent Training .34 sociation with Alternative Retail Electric Suppliers IX.
+Rec ords .38 omer Complaints, Designee Management, and Disciplinary Determinations / d Process .40 A. Customer Complaints 40 B. Designee Management 41 1.
+Designee Management Plans .41 2.
+Management of Designees that Use "To Be Determined" Disclosure Forms .42 C. Process for Consumer Protection Violations and Potential Violations 42 1.
+Informal Outreach and Notice of Potential Violation .42 2.
+Responses to Program Violations .43 3.
+Restricted Portal Access .46 4.
+Appeals .46 5.
+Publication .46 6.
+Referrals to Other Agencies .46 D. Consequences for Violations of Program Requirements 47 XI.
+Add itional Requirements for Illinois Solar for All .52 A. Warranties, Maintenance, and System Removal (for ILSFA Distributed Generation) 52 В. Financial Requirements 53 C. Participant Data and Income Verification 54 XII.
+XII.
+Consumer Protection Initiatives from the 2024 Long-Term Plan A. Solar Restitution Program 55 1.
+Funding 2.
+Eligibility and Other Limitations on Claims

-3. Payment Caps and Claim Prioritization 57
+3. Payment Caps and Claim Prioritization .57

-4. Restitution Claim Process
+4. Restitution Claim Process .58

-В. Esc row Process 59
+B. Esc row Process 59

-1. Activation 59
+1. Activation .59

-2. Implementation 61
+2. Implementation .60

-C. Str anded Customer REC Adder .
-62
+C. Stra anded Customer REC Adder 61

-1. Project Eligibility and Stranded Customer Categories 62
+1. Project Eligibility and Stranded Customer Categories .61

-2. Process to Request Stranded Customer REC Adder and Invoicing 63
+2. Process to Request Stranded Customer REC Adder and Invoicing .63